luhmann/evernote-to-raindrop-exporter/README.md

 ### 💯 Install and run the app

-For all other platforms or if you want to compile yourself:

 0. Make sure you have at least node >= 14
 1. Clone this repository
 2. `npm install`